megardn/PennLINC.github.io/README.md

 # BBL Documentation

-This is a site with information on how to do informatics work in the BBL.
+This is a site for  procedures, information, documentation related to PennLINC (www.pennlinc.io).

 ## About the theme